brimdata/zed/pkg/zng/docs/spec.md

 or a value (0).

 In the case of control message, the lower 7 bits define the control type.
+The first three control types are reserved:
-Control type 0 is a "type definition" or typedef described below.
+* control type 0 is a "type definition" or "typedef",
+* control type 1 is a "type alias", and
+* control type 2 is "sort ordering hint".

-Control code 1 is reserved for the ordering hint.
-All other control codes are available to higher-layer protocols for carrying protocol-specific payloads embedded in the ZNG stream.
+All other control codes are available to higher-layer protocols for carrying application-specific payloads embedded in the ZNG stream.

-Control messages may be used informatively and shall be ignored by any data receivers.
+Application-specific payloads may be used informatively and shall be ignored by any data receivers.
 The message can be any UTF-8 string.
-Control payloads are guaranteed to be preserved in order within the stream and presented to higher layer components through any ZNG streaming API.
+These payloads are guaranteed to be preserved in order within the stream and presented to higher layer components through any ZNG streaming API.
 In this way, senders and receivers of ZNG can embed protocol directives as ZNG control payloads rather than defining additional